lucasmetzen/foundryvtt-messenger/README.md

 - Tabbed chat for each user
 - Configurable notification sound
-- Configurable keyboard shortcuts (open window, insert line break while typing message, and send message)
+- Configurable keyboard shortcuts (insert line break while typing message, and send message)
 - Option to show the character's portrait image instead of the user's avatar if the user has an associated actor